 Speaking of Facebook, make sure you’re following the Amy Sedaris’ Medicine Cabinet page if you’re not already.
 There’s a lot that I post there that I don’t necessarily always post here, and if I find things out with short notice, they go on Facebook first–so make sure you’re following that to stay up to speed!

 I’m also seeing a lot of comments around from people who want to watch the show, but have dropped their cable or don’t get truTV.
 No problem!
-You can still get the series on Amazon Video, iTunes, Google Play, Vudu and probably other streaming services.
-Trust me, this show is amazeballs.
-It will basically be the best 20 bucks you’ve ever spent.
+You can still get the series on Amazon Video, iTunes, Google Play, Vudu, the TruTV app, and probably other streaming services.
+Trust me, it will basically be the best 20 bucks you’ve ever spent.

 It’s finally here!
 The series premiere of At Home with Amy Sedaris is TONIGHT!
 Pinch me!
 10:30 pm (ET) on truTV with repeats at 12:30 am, and Wednesday, October 25, at 5:30 pm.